Staying Safe & Healthy

 If you are hurt outside of work, and cannot work

-If you cannot work due to an injury that happened outside of work, your employer can legally fire you.
+If you cannot work due to an illness, or an injury that happened outside of work, your employer can legally fire you.
 If this happens, ERDT can allow you to stay in the U.S. for 3 weeks to try to recover and start work again.
 If you are unable to start work again after 3 weeks, or if you cannot afford to live in the U.S. while not working, ERDT will end your program and you may either return home immediately, or travel during the grace period.

 Frequently Asked Questions